 (i) Reviewing officials are the only individuals who may make trustworthiness and reliability determinations that allow individuals to have unescorted access to category 1 or category 2 quantities of radioactive materials possessed by the licensee.

 (ii) Each licensee shall name one or more individuals to be reviewing officials.
-After completing the background investigation on the reviewing official, the licensee shall provide under oath or affirmation, a certification that the reviewing official is deemed trustworthy and reliable by the licensee.
+After completing the background investigation on the reviewing official, the licensee shall provide to the department under oath or affirmation, a certification that the reviewing official is deemed trustworthy and reliable by the licensee.
 The fingerprints of the named reviewing official must be taken by a law enforcement agency, federal or state agencies that provide fingerprinting services to the public, or commercial fingerprinting services authorized by a state to take fingerprints.
-The licensee shall recertify that the reviewing official is deemed trustworthy and reliable every 10 years in accordance with Title 10, CFR, §37.25(c).
+The licensee shall recertify that the reviewing official is deemed trustworthy and reliable every 10 years in accordance with paragraph (4)(C) of this subsection .

 (iii) Reviewing officials must be permitted to have unescorted access to category 1 or category 2 quantities of radioactive materials or access to safeguards information or safeguards information-modified handling, if the licensee possesses safeguards information or safeguards information-modified handling.